VDA5050/VDA5050/VDA5050_EN.md

 A request shall be removed from the mobile robot’s state once the corresponding operation has been completed, aborted, or rejected and no further decision from fleet control is required.

 ## 6.10 Factsheet

 The factsheet provides basic information about a specific mobile robot type series.
 This information allows comparison of different mobile robot types and can be applied for the planning, dimensioning, simulation or integration of a mobile robot system.

-The values for some fields in the mobile robot factsheet can only be specified during system integration, for example the assignment of project-specific load and station types, together with the list of station and load types which are supported by this mobile robot.
+The values for some fields in the mobile robot factsheet can only be specified during system integration, for example the assignment of project-specific load supported by a mobile robot.
 The factsheet is intended as both a human-readable document and for machine processing, e.g., an import by the fleet control application, and thus is specified as a JSON document.

 The fleet control can request the factsheet from the mobile robot by sending the instant action `factsheetRequest`.

 All messages on this topic shall be sent with a `retained` flag.

 # 7 Message specification